ValantisAndreas/Neural-Networks/README.md

 We studied a problem that combines Computer Vision and Natural Language Processing.
 Specifically, we build a neural network for producing verbal descriptions from images (Image Captioning).
 The dataset used for this exercise is ***flickr30k-images-ecemod***, a split of **Flick30k** specifically set for the needs of our Neural Networks class. flickr30k-images-ecemod has a similar organization to ***COCO***.
 Each image has 5 captions made by different people through Amazon's Mechanical Turk service.
 The model is based on the general architecture of transformers.
-A convolutional network is used as an encoder of the visual information and a series of transformer-decoder layers produce the verbal description.
+A convolutional neural network is used as an encoder of the visual information and a series of transformer-decoder layers produce the verbal description.
 Transformer-decoder levels also include attention levels.
-The model's perfomance was evaluated using ***BLEU (Bilingual Evaluation Understudy) score***.
-Diffrent Embeddings were utilized to test the model's perfomance and ***Beam Serach*** was implemened for better sentence generator accuracy.
+The model's performance was evaluated using ***BLEU (Bilingual Evaluation Understudy) score***.
+Diffrent Embeddings were utilized to test the model's performance and ***Beam Search*** was implemened for better sentence generator accuracy.

 </p>
 </details>